wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 # Current
 1. issue with no vulkan_sdk installed, turns out 2-8 requires 1.1 and 8.1+ can have the latest version.
 No sources for direct link for 1.1, having to implement complext chocolatey install for the 1.1, where as the 8.1+ install will be from the vulkan website.
 Its taking time.
-Had to streamline, this could break things, dropped support for intel GPU and non avx2 compatible processors.
+Had to streamline, this could break things, dropped support for intel GPU and non avx2 compatible processors..
+2. Ensuring that the displays are correct in the batch on win 7-11, had to ditch eleglant menu design and ascii art.
 2. Check for duplicated printed lines during initialization.
 3. Qwen 3 and Deepseek 3, compatibility/integration/features.
 Make test script for both had issues, instead make individual test scripts, just getting one of them working first may be in order.
 4. Need to simplify streaming, I want it character by character instead of chunking into words/sentences, so as to simplify.
 As a result hopefully remove occurences of no response until the complete thing is outputted, just print it how it comes, subject to whatever filters are present.